yimikaerinle/Restaurant_Recommender_System/README.md

-## Capstone Project for Data Science Immersive at General Assembly
+## Project Intro

-This repository contains notebooks and files for the Data Science and Machine Learning Immersive course at General Assembly London.
+This repository contains notebooks and files which invovle building the Restaurant Recommender System for London based users and tourists.
+This project was my Capstone Project during my Data science Immersive Course at General Assembly, London.

 ## Project Aim